payorch/connector-service/ai-generation/README.md

 4.  **Experimental Stage**: This is an ongoing project, and the tools and methodologies are subject to refinement.

 ## Cost
-We have used Cursor Pro subscription with $20 per month
+* We have used Cursor Pro subscription with $20 per month.
+* This subscription has limited 500 request per month where 25 calls in a chat is considered as one request.

 ## Benefits (10x Improvement)